1

 Service Delivery

-The U.S. Department of Health and Human Services estimates 70 percent of adults over the age of 65 will need some form of paid long term services and supports (LTSS).
-LTSS may include home and community based services, such as:
+The U.S. Department of Health and Human Services estimates that 70 percent of adults over the age of 65 will need some form of paid long-term services and supports.
+In order to address these needs, the state of Colorado is working toward the following goals.

 • Trust building amongst skeptical older adults

 Colorado has consistently been a national leader for state funding for older adult services.
-With older adult population increases, this MPA recommends exploration of innovative older adult funding streams to keep pace with the growing population.
+With older adult population increases, the Multi-Sector Plan on Aging recommends exploration of innovative older-adult funding streams to keep pace with the growing population.
 We will identify the most efficient and effective funding strategies to ensure older Coloradans have access to necessary supports.
 This includes federal advocacy, philanthropic engagement, business community participation and analysis of our state funding levers.
 Our goal is to provide the most effective resources to more older Coloradans.

 Colorado’s Multi-Sector Plan on Aging outlines five strategic goals to guide priorities over the next 10 years.
 These goals are accompanied by targeted strategies and initiatives designed to mobilize resources, drive policy changes and measure our progress.